Automated Profile Inference with Language Model Agents: Introduction

-Since users' online activities on the pseudonymous platform are usually ambiguous, inconsistent, and full of superficially insensitive information, we find that simply feeding these texts to an LLM and instructing it to generate a profile, as explored in~\cite{iclr24beyond}, is struggling to extract implicit personal details.
-To address this, we propose an LLM-based multi-agent profiling system, \mymethod, which automatically collects and processes noisy online activities, and generates a profile with extracted personal information.
-Inspired by the well-established methodologies in offender profiling~\cite{profiling_book}, \mymethod breaks down the profiling task into four specific components, each managed by an LLM agent with diverse skills and expertise: (i) \textit{Strategist}, who coordinates the overall process and gives instructions to other agents; (ii) \textit{Retriever}, who collects user activities along with relevant context; (iii) \textit{Extractor}, who examines user activities to extract personal details; and (iv) \textit{Summarizer}, who evaluates and refines inferred data to resolve inconsistencies and enhance reliability.
-By organizing the agents within an iterative workflow, \mymethod can autonomously scrape online data, analyze, and extract user profiles without any human involvement.
+Since users' online activities on the pseudonymous platform are usually ambiguous, inconsistent, and full of superficially insensitive information, we find that simply feeding these texts to an LLM and instructing it to generate a profile struggles to extract implicit personal details.
+To address this, we propose \mymethod, a multi-agent profiling system that automates the generation of detailed user profiles from noisy online activities.
+Our design is inspired by well-established methodologies in offender profiling~\cite{profiling_book}, which decompose complex investigations into specialized, collaborative roles.
+Specifically, \mymethod breaks down the profiling task into four dedicated components, each managed by an LLM agent with a diverse role: (i) \textit{Strategist}, who coordinates the overall process and gives instructions to other agents; (ii) \textit{Retriever}, who collects user activities along with relevant context; (iii) \textit{Extractor}, who examines user activities to extract personal details; and (iv) \textit{Summarizer}, who evaluates and refines inferred data to resolve inconsistencies and enhance reliability.
+By organizing the agents through an iterative workflow, \mymethod can autonomously collect\footnote{In our experiments, we use official platform APIs to collect user activities in compliance with their terms of service.} and analyze users' activities, generating profiles without human intervention.

-\mypara{Effectiveness and Efficiency} We evaluate \mymethod on two pseudonymous platforms (\ie Reddit and Twitter) to verify the practical feasibility of automated profile inference.
-We find that \mymethod can effectively extract a substantial range of personal information from online activities, covering identifiable attributes such as gender and occupation to more sensitive details, including health conditions and relationships.
-Notably, \mymethod achieves this at an unprecedented scale and cost-efficiency: with over $\mathbf{120\times}$ faster processing time and $\mathbf{50\times}$ less financial cost than human profilers.
-We also benchmark \mymethod on a human-curated synthetic dataset~\cite{synthpai}, where it achieves near-expert human performance, with over 87\% average accuracy in attributes prediction, significantly surpassing the state-of-the-art LLM-based approach.
+We evaluate \mymethod on two pseudonymous platforms (Reddit and Twitter) to assess the feasibility of automated profile inference. \mymethod extracts a wide range of personal information from online activities, including identifiable attributes like gender and occupation, as well as sensitive details such as health conditions and relationships.
+Notably, it operates at an unprecedented scale and cost-efficiency: with over $\mathbf{120\times}$ faster processing speed and $\mathbf{50\times}$ less financial cost than human profilers.
+We also benchmark \mymethod on a human-curated synthetic dataset~\cite{synthpai}, where it significantly outperforms existing LLM-based approaches~\cite{iclr24beyond,usenix25piiextract}.